sebastian-zieba/PACMAN/docs/source/stage20.rst

 The second panel (middle) shows the median flux in every column.

-The third panel (right) shows the absolute difference between the median flux in the adjeciant columns.
+The third panel (right) shows the absolute difference between the median flux in the adjacent columns.
-We use this these two rows where the flux changes the most as reference rows.
+We use these two rows where the flux changes the most as reference rows.
 The pcf file contains a window parameter.
-If the two determined peaks are at row=155 & row = 162 and window was set to 12, the data between rows 155-12 and 162+12 will be used in the optimal extration.
+If the two determined peaks are at row=155 & row = 162 and window was set to 12, the data between rows 155-12 and 162+12 will be used in the optimal extraction.

 When running Stage 20 you will see an output similar to the following: